Anti-corruption jargon busterOur glossary of the key terms you need to know in the field of anti-bribery and corruption and ethical compliance

 Hospitality: Includes entertaining, meals, receptions, tickets to entertainment, social or sports events, participation in sporting events, such activities being given or received to initiate or develop relationships between business people.
 The distinction between hospitality and gifts can blur, especially where the giver of the hospitality does not attend and act as host.
 Principle 1 in the Guidance to the Bribery Act advises the nature of policy and process to address corporate hospitality and entertainment, which should be proportionate, reasonable and recorded.

-Incoterms 2010: A set of international rules for the interpretation of the most commonly used terms in foreign trade.
+Incoterms 2020: Launched in September 2019, this new and revised set of international rules for the interpretation of the most commonly used terms in foreign trade supersedes all previous versions.
 The uncertainties of different interpretations of such terms in different countries can be avoided or at least reduced to a considerable degree by using these international terms.

 Indemnity: The legal term to describe a situation where if one party is in breach of contract with the other party, the claimant, has an automatic right to claim damages from such party and does not necessarily have to prove loss/sue before he can recover damages.